lowrycito/handbook/pages/study-manual-general-handbook-38-church-policies-and-guidelines.md

 Members who receive the endowment make a covenant to wear the temple garment throughout their lives.

-It is a sacred privilege to wear the temple garment.
-Doing so is an outward expression of an inner commitment to follow the Savior Jesus Christ.

-The garment is a reminder of covenants made in the temple.
-When worn properly throughout life, it will serve as a protection.
+The temple garment is a reminder of covenants made in the temple and, when worn properly throughout life, will serve as a protection against temptation and evil.
 The garment should be worn beneath the outer clothing.
+It should not be removed for activities that can reasonably be done while wearing the garment, and it should not be modified to accommodate different styles of clothing.
+Endowed members should seek the guidance of the Holy Spirit to answer personal questions about wearing the garment.

+It is a sacred privilege to wear the garment and doing so is an outward expression of an inner commitment to follow the Savior Jesus Christ.

 It is a matter of personal preference whether other undergarments are worn over or under the temple garment.

-The garment should not be removed for activities that can reasonably be done while wearing the garment.
-It should not be modified to accommodate different styles of clothing.

-The garment is sacred and should be treated with respect.
-Endowed members should seek the guidance of the Holy Spirit to answer personal questions about wearing the garment.
+See 26.3.3.

 38.5.6